Man dies after fishing boat capsizes

 A man whose fishing boat capsized in view of bank holiday beachgoers has died, police have said.

-The 49-year-old thrown into the sea off Plymouth when his 20ft (6.1m) vessel, Laura Jane, ran into trouble at about 12:55 BST on Monday.
+The 52-year-old was thrown into the sea off Plymouth when his 20ft (6.1m) vessel, Laura Jane, ran into trouble at about 12:55 BST on Monday.

 He was pulled from the water and airlifted to hospital, but was pronounced dead.